 The above-mentioned tips may help your baby gain weight during pregnancy.
 However, it is recommended to take your doctor’s advice in this matter.

-You may include following foods to help baby gain weight during pregnancy:
+Confused about how to increase baby weight in womb?
+You may include the following foods to help the foetus gain weight during pregnancy:

 1. Sweet Potatoes